Garden and Outbuilding Security

 Extending your current house alarm to your outbuildings or garden is also a great idea.
 Texecom Premier systems have PIR's and detectors suitable for gardens and sheds.
 If you cant run a cable that far, consider getting a Ricochet expander module to take your alarm wireless.

 Illuminating the area around your property highlights anyone looking to cause trouble.
 Anyone under the cover of night will be alot less likely to break in with the spotlight on them.
 Also useful for the darker nights ahead, a good lighting system will help light up them garden steps preventing trips or falls and also illuminate and dark alleyways that just do not feel safe or navigable at night.

 We have a huge range of lights with a varying degree of price ranges to cater to everyone.
 You can have them PIR controlled or set them up to a photocell to detect darkness, slave several lights together to create a fully illuminated area all around your house.

 Dilapidated fence panels are essentially useless.
 As well as defining your border, a good fence gives you just that little bit more protection for your property.
 If your posts are still alright, a trip down to your local fencing place could see you securing your property for the price of a couple of panels.
 A worthy investment.
 A solidly built garden gate is also a good deterrent, with a quality bolt and padlock if need be.

 Buy Quality Locks

 Always buy the best padlock you can.
 A cheap easily cuttable padlock is no use to anyone.
 A padlock or shackle with a thicker clasp and of a known good quality will be far worth the additional cost.
 Some of the best quality padlocks available can be purchased for under £20.
-Same goes for your lock on your shed door, a quick look at a YouTube video will show you have to change those locks in a pinch should you need to replace one.
+Same goes for your lock on your shed door, a quick look at any related YouTube video will show you how to change those locks in a minute should you need to replace one.